wowowoxuan/667proj/README.md

 For Milestone 2:

+Three AI are added, please look at the game/connect4withai.py file:

+1. Random player AI

+2. Monte Carlo algorithm AI

+3. Monte Carlo tree search based AI

-Learning the Monte Carlo tree search from: https://github.com/Alfo5123/Connect4, and using the structure of their code, but changed a lot, because of the different structure of the game designed and game rule.
+Learning the Monte Carlo tree search from: https://github.com/Alfo5123/Connect4, and using the structure of their code, but most of the code is written by me(maybe only the name of the function is the same) , because of the different structure of the game designed and game rule.

 Play the game:

 python playwithai.py, and following the instruction on the command line to select the AI.
+Did not offer the interface of the Monte Carlo algorithm based AI, because the performance of the MCTs based AI is better.